clockworksoul/today-i-learned/bash/groot.md

 cd `git rev-parse --show-toplevel`
 ```

-I keep this aliased as `groot` and use it very very frequently when moving through a codebase.
+I keep this aliased as `groot` and use it very frequently when moving through a codebase.